remimorvan/knowledge-clustering/README.md

 [![PyPI](https://img.shields.io/pypi/v/knowledge-clustering.svg)](https://pypi.python.org/pypi/knowledge-clustering)

-Clustering notions for the [knowledge LaTeX package](https://ctan.org/pkg/knowledge).
+Command-line tool to help with the use of the [knowledge LaTeX package](https://ctan.org/pkg/knowledge).
-Maintained by Rémi Morvan, Thomas Colcombet and Aliaume Lopez.
-A tutorial on how to use `knowledge-clustering` can be found [here](https://github.com/remimorvan/knowledge-examples).
+A tutorial on how to use both `knowledge` and `knowledge-clustering` can be found [here](https://github.com/remimorvan/knowledge-examples).

 ## Principle